crytic/fuzz-utils/CONTRIBUTING.md

 Some pull request guidelines:

 - Work from the [`dev`](https://github.com/crytic/test-generator/tree/dev) branch.
-We performed extensive tests prior to merging anything to `master`, working from `dev` will allow us to merge your work faster.
+We performed extensive tests prior to merging anything to `main`, working from `dev` will allow us to merge your work faster.
 - Minimize irrelevant changes (formatting, whitespace, etc) to code that would otherwise not be touched by this patch.
 Save formatting or style corrections for a separate pull request that does not make any semantic changes.
 - When possible, large changes should be split up into smaller focused pull requests.
 - Fill out the pull request description with a summary of what your patch does, key changes that have been made, and any further points of discussion, if applicable.